nolan-h-hamilton/Consenrich/docs/source/index.rst

    :width: 85%
    :align: center

-Methodologically, Consenrich employs a state-space representation of quantitative genomic signals across discrete genomic intervals.
+Methodologically, Consenrich employs a state-space representation to estimate relevant signals at successive, discrete intervals.

 Critical but often-overlooked aspects are treated explicitly.
 Namely, Consenrich models

 #. *Sample-specific* and *region-specific* noise across the genome, addressing both technical and biological sources that corrupt sequencing data.
 #.
 Signal and variance propagation to account for spatial dependencies in genome-wide sequencing data.

-A corresponding manuscript preprint is available on `bioRxiv <https://www.biorxiv.org/content/10.1101/2025.02.05.636702v2>`_.
+A preprint is available on `bioRxiv <https://www.biorxiv.org/content/10.1101/2025.02.05.636702v2>`_.

 Usage